LukeDP/ML_G47/README.md

 To run the project, follow these steps:

 1. Go to `Code` folder
-2. Run the notebooks script (to see the output associated to each notebook you'll need to run these files manually):
+2. Run the notebooks script (to see all the output associated to each notebook you'll need to run these files manually):
 ```
 python exec_pipeline.py
 ```